 Eager to rebuild the country’s pig industry, China’s state planner has launched a series of measures to restore pork production, including subsidies of as much as 5 million yuan to support the construction of large pig farms.

-Jia Hengxin, who operated the second-largest pig farm in Rongshui county, Guangxi province, said he couldn’t get loans from banks because his farm mainly supplies the local market and has no big companies as downstream channels.
+Jia Hengxin, who operated the second-largest pig farm in Rongshui county in the Guangxi Zhuang autonomous region, said he couldn’t get loans from banks because his farm mainly supplies the local market and has no big companies as downstream channels.

 One solution for smaller pig farmers is to form cooperatives or to enter into supply contracts with big companies to enhance their credibility for obtaining loans, suggested Pan Chenjun, senior analyst at Dutch financial services company Rabobank.